xSolutions365/azure-search-dotnet-utilities/scripts/README.md

 ```

 5. **Process Using Azure OpenAI**:
-   - Once the data is uploaded, a function will automatically pick up the event, process it using Azure OpenAI, and output events to blob storage.
+   - Once the data is uploaded, a function will automatically pick up each case document, process it using Azure OpenAI, and output **events** to blob storage.
 For more details, refer to the [lgsco-event-extraction repository](https://github.com/xSolutions365/lgsco-event-extraction).

 ## Output